tsunami416604/azure-docs.hu-hu/articles/automation/troubleshoot/hybrid-runbook-worker.md

 #### <a name="resolution"></a>Megoldás:

-Győződjön meg arról, hogy az ügynök fut, ehhez írja be a következő `Get-Service healthservice`parancsot a PowerShellben:.
-Ha a szolgáltatás leáll, írja be a következő parancsot a PowerShellben a szolgáltatás elindításához: `Start-Service healthservice`.
+Győződjön meg arról, hogy az ügynök fut, ehhez írja be a következő parancsot a PowerShellben: `Get-Service healthservice` .
+Ha a szolgáltatás leáll, írja be a következő parancsot a PowerShellben a szolgáltatás elindításához: `Start-Service healthservice` .

 ### <a name="scenario-event-4502-in-the-operations-manager-log"></a><a name="event-4502"></a>Forgatókönyv: 4502-es esemény a Operations Manager naplóban

 #### <a name="issue"></a>Probléma

-Az **Application and Services Logs\Operations-kezelő** eseménynaplójában a 4502-as és a következő leírást tartalmazó `Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent` üzenet jelenik meg:<br>`The certificate presented by the service \<wsid\>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
+Az **Application and Services Logs\Operations-kezelő** eseménynaplójában a 4502-as és `Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent` a következő leírást tartalmazó üzenet jelenik meg:<br>`The certificate presented by the service \<wsid\>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
 Please contact your network administrator to see if they are running a proxy that intercepts TLS/SSL communication.`

 #### <a name="cause"></a>Ok